Improve Adult Listening Skills

 Avoid Critical Comments

-Part of learning to improve your listening skills is learning what not to say.
+Part of the art of listening is learning what not to say.
 When responding to someone in a conversation, try to be as positive and open as possible.
 Any type of criticism is going to make your friend withdraw from speaking much further (or openly), so decide what your goal is.
-If your goal is to communicate effectively and be a good listener, do that.
-Be that.
-If your goal is to win a conversation, understand that this short term goal may feel good in the moment, but it may have negative lasting consequences for your relationship.

 We all want to be heard and seen by other people, so it is time to learn that silence is a great source of strength.
 Your silence and attention may be all someone needs in order to feel a connection with you.
 Be genuine, stay open and really be in the moment with someone so that both you and they know that you are really listening and not just hearing.